Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 ```

 In 4.x, the creation of the client is done through the [EventGridPublisherClientBuilder][EventGridPublisherClientBuilder].
 The sync and async operations are separated to [EventGridPublisherClient] and [EventGridPublisherAsyncClient].
+It must have a full-url `endpoint` instead of a host name.
 ```java
 EventGridPublisherClient<EventGridEvent> eventGridEventClient = new EventGridPublisherClientBuilder()
     .endpoint("<endpont of your event grid topic/domain that accepts EventGridEvent schema>")